Andres9890/iagitbetter/README.md

 - `--all-files` – upload all repository files in addition to git bundle (by default, only the bundle is uploaded)
 - `--quiet` / `-q` – suppress verbose output
 - `--version` – show version information
-- `--no-update-check` – skip checking for updates on PyPI
+- `--no-update-check` – skip checking for updates
 - `--no-info-file` – skip creating the repository info JSON file
 - `--no-repo-info` – skip adding repository information to the Internet Archive item description